getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

     - display: thankyou
 ```

-You can use any page type you want, as a destination page.
-If you want, Antimatter and compatible themes have a `formdata.html.twig` Twig template that's perfect for this.
+The Form plugin provides a `formdata` template that's suitable for the process destination page, as it outputs the result of the form submission.
+In the above example, you coudld create a pages/form/thankyou/formdata.md page.

+If you're redirecting to a subpage, `display: thankyou` works perfect.
+If you're redirecting to an absolute page path, like `site.com/thankyou`, prepend it with `/`, for example: `display: /thankyou`.

-The Antimatter theme looks like this
+Antimatter and compatible themes provide the`formdata.html.twig` Twig template, that looks like this:

 ```
 {% extends 'partials/base.html.twig' %}